degville/docs-cloud/en/install-maas.md

 discovery phase.
 If your hardware does not power off, it's likely that it's not using an IPMI based BMC and you will need to edit a node's power configuration to enable MAAS to control its power.
-See the [MAAS documentation][power] for more information on power types, including a table of [BMC driver support][bmc].
+See the [MAAS documentation][power] for more information on power types, including a [table][bmc] showing a feature comparison for the supported BMC drivers.

 To edit a node's power configuration, click on the arbitrary name your machine has been given in the `Nodes` page.
 This will open the configuration page for